 But when the Love Busters, selfish demands, disrespectful judgments, angry outbursts, dishonesty, independent behavior, and annoying habits, have infected a marital relationship, the very thought of spending 15 hours for undivided attention sounds repulsive.
 Love Busters drive Love Bank balances below zero, making spouses dislike each other.
 Their willingness and ability to meet intimate emotional needs are seriously degraded.

 So, my general advice to spend time to meet intimate emotional needs in marriage depends on Love Bank balances.
-When balances are above zero, and spouse love or like each other, that time together is highly recommended.
+When balances are above zero, and spouses love or like each other, that time together is highly recommended.
 But when either or both spouse’s balance falls below zero, primary attention should shift to overcoming Love Busters.
 The meeting of intimate emotional needs can then be addressed after Love Busters have been eliminated.

 To learn more, we recommend reading His Needs, Her Needs and Love Busters.